DanielArmindo/ImagineShirt/README.md

 php artisan serve
 ```

+# Reminders

 This project simulates an sender mail with https://mailtrap.io/, then you need to make the corresponding changes to the project's .env file

-**Caution** - To log-in into web application you need to go to the database and get an email address from users_table and the password for anyone is 123
+**Caution** - To log-in into web application you need to go to the database and get an email address from users table and the password for anyone is 123